SuheylDemirel05/Food-Website-Project/README.md

 ---
  ## 📌 Notes
-This project was developed for educational purposes.
  The design adheres to modern web standards and accessibility principles.